-CCEE 411 Web programming 3(3,0)
+CCEE 411 Web Programming 3(3,0)

-CCEE 514 Advanced web programming 3(3,0)
+CCEE 514 Advanced Web Programming 3(3,0)

-CCEE 547 Optical communications 3(3,0)
+CCEE 547 Optical Communications 3(3,0)

-CCEE 552 Cryptography and network security 3(3,0)
+CCEE 552 Cryptography and Network Security 3(3,0)

 CCEE 553 Advanced Communication Networks 3(3,0)

-CCEE 555 Advanced Networking 3(3,0)
+CCEE 555 Advanced Computer Networks 3(3,0)

 CCEE 556 Network and System Administration 3(3,0)

-CCE E 411 Web Programming g 3(3, (0) ----- ------- ----------------- --- ------ ----- websites.
+CCEE 411 Web Programming 3(3,0) This course teaches students how to develop and implement web based programs with emphasis on interface programming.
+It introduces students to web development and to different client and server side languages and styles needed to develop adequate and responsive websites.
 The course covers HTML5, CSS3, JavaScript/jQuery, PHP and responsive design.
-Prerequisite: CCEE 315.
+Co-requisite: CCEE 214.
 Equivalent to COSC 333.

-This course teaches students how to develop and implement web based programs with emphasis on interface programming.
-It introduces students to web development and to different client side languages and styles needed to develop adequate and responsive

-CCEE 454 Networking

-This course enables students to gain fundamental knowledge of computer networks, appreciate various tradeoffs and choices in networking, learn to design and analyze protocols, and get ready for studying advanced topics in the field of networks.
-Corequisite: CCEE 221.
-Equivalent to COSC 360.
+2(2.0) CCEE 454Computer NetworksThis course enables students to gain fundamental knowledge of c appreciate various tradeoffs and choices in networking, learn to d protocols, and get ready for studying advanced topics in the field requisite: CCEE 221.
+Equivalent to COSC 360. esign and analyze 4(0,0) CCEE 454LComputer Networks Lab1(0,2)This Lab helps prepare students seeking to pass advanced Cisco Certifications.

-CCEE 454L Networking Lab

-This Lab helps prepare students seeking to pass advanced Cisco Certifications.
 The student will acquire the knowledge of the functionalities of network equipment and protocols, learn how to build a simple Ethernet network using routers, switches and computers, and use router CLI commands to perform basic configuration and verification.
 The student will also learn valuable network problem solving techniques and concepts.
-Accompanying Lab for CCEE 454.
-Co-requisite: CCEE 454.

-CCEE 514 Advanced Web Programming

-This course focuses on the server side programming.
-It allows students get to know how to connect their website or web application to a database, and how to save and retrieve data from that database.
-The course exposes students to web controls, validation controls, data source controls, data bind controls, state management, as well as working with a third party medium like XML and web services.
-Prerequisite: CCEE 411/COSC 333.
-Equivalent to COSC 434.

-CCEE 547 Optical Communications

-This course is designed to progress from the description of the components in a fiber link to the interconnections into a link or a network.
-The components in fiber links will be discussed (the fiber, the connections, the sources and receivers).
-These optical-components will be integrated together in a complete optical link.
-Prerequisite: CCEE 231.

-CCEE 552 Cryptography and Network Security

-This course provides an introduction to cryptography, secrecy, authentication and digital signatures; Cryptanalysis of cryptographic systems, protocol development and analysis, Implementations of secure systems, in addition to wireless network security.
-Co-requisite: CCEE 454 or COSC 360.
+Accompanying Lab for CCEE 454.CCEE 454.
+2(2,0) CCEE 514 Advanced Web Programming This course focuses on the server side programming.
+It allows stu how to connect their website or web application to a database, an retrieve data from that database.
+The course exposes students validation controls, data source controls, data bind controls, state ma as working with a third party medium like XML and web services.
+P 411/COSC 333.
+Equivalent to COSC 434. d how to save and s to web controls, anagement, as well CCEE 547 Ontical Communications 2(2.0) CCEE 547 Optical Communications This course is designed to progress from the description of the cor link to the interconnections into a link or a network.
+The componer be discussed (the fiber, the connections, the sources and receive components will be integrated together in a complete optical link.
+P 331. nts in fiber links will ers).
+These optical- CCEE 552 Crusterrenty and Network Security 2(2.0) CCEE 552Cryptography and Network SecurityThis course provides an introduction to cryptography, secrecy, digital signatures; Cryptanalysis of cryptographic systems, protoco analysis, Implementations of secure systems, in addition to wireles Co-requisite: CCEE 454 or COSC 360.
+I development and

-CCEE 553 Advanced Communication Networks

-In this course we will explore current network architectures and topologies such as: telephone systems (PDH/SDH, SONET), Frame Relay, ATM, and MPLS networks, in addition to the technologies under development.
+CCEE 553Advanced Communication Networks3(3,0)In this course we will explore current network architectures and topologies such as: telephone systems (PDH/SDH, SONET), Frame Relay, ATM, and MPLS networks, in addition to the technologies under development.
 We will also learn how to assess network performance and what are the technologies used to enhance the quality of provided services.
-At the end of the course, the student will be able to identify the technologies to be used in a given environment and study its performance.
-Prerequisite: CCEE 454.
+At the end of the course, the student will be able to identify the technologies to be used in a given environment and study its performance.Prerequisite: CCEE 454.